 Like any muscles, pelvic floor muscles need a regular workout to stay strong.
 Pelvic floor muscles need particular attention during pregnancy and post birth.

-- Squeeze, lift, and hold as though you are trying not to pass wind
+- Squeeze, lift, and activate your pelvic floor as though you are trying not to pass wind or trying to stop a wee.

 If you find the exercises getting easier, hold for longer and increase repetitions.
 It may take 6 to 12 weeks before you notice any improvement.

 Remembering to do your pelvic floor exercises can sometimes be difficult.
-A good way to remember is to choose a trigger – such as every time you stop at a red light when driving.
+A good way to remember is to choose a trigger—such as every time you put the kettle on, sit down to feed your baby or wash your hands.

 – written with information from the Continence Foundation Australia